Press Alt+1 for screen-reader mode, Alt+0 to cancelAccessibility Screen-Reader Guide, Feedback, and Issue Reporting

 Locates: Ensuring Safe Digging

 Before any construction or digging begins, it’s essential to mark the locations of underground utilities to prevent accidental damage.
 The 811 Alaska Digline coordinates these efforts, ensuring that public utility lines are properly marked before excavation.
-A separate, private locator is required by the Homeowner to ensure safety for private facilities like water lines or dog fences.
+A separate, private locator is required by the homeowner to ensure safety for private facilities like water lines, dog fences, unmarked or unknown private lines/features.

 Once the locates are completed, the identified utilities are marked with color-coded paint on the ground.
 These markings will naturally wash away over time, typically within a few days.
 By adhering to these procedures, MTA helps maintain the integrity of essential services and ensures that construction projects proceed safely and efficiently.